 Fees and funding

-The cost of study will need to be factored into your decision when choosing a Masters.
+The cost of study will need to be factored into your decision when deciding which Masters is right for you.
 Tuition fees vary so compare the cost of courses that interest to you.
 For help with paying your fees, see postgraduate funding options.

 Most institutions offer scholarships and bursaries for Masters students, which are awarded for academic excellence and demonstrable potential for outstanding research.
 Find out more by contacting the institution directly, or by attending a postgraduate study fair or open day.